thestippe/thestippe.github.io/_drafts/dataviz/2023-11-03-linechart-evolution.md

 We have seen few possible evolutions of the line chart.
 Those alternatives are appropriate when you want to plot the evolution of a quantitative variable for a set of categories.
+Faceting can be combined with anyone of the visualizations we have previous discussed, while stacking can only be applied to bar chart or line chart.